highscrren-dotcom/paperhands/docs/functions/listenOrderStop.md

 Subscribes to post-verdict order-check STOP events with queued async processing.

-Paired with {@link listenOrderContinue}: fires exactly once per monitored signal when the check resolved TERMINALLY — `event.reason` "deleted" (OrderDeletedError: confirmed order-not-found, bypassing the tolerance counter) or "exhausted" (CC_ORDER_CHECK_RETRY_ATTEMPTS consecutive transient failures spent, or the
+Paired with the order-continue channel: fires exactly once per monitored signal when the check resolved TERMINALLY — `event.reason` "deleted" (OrderDeletedError: confirmed order-not-found, bypassing the tolerance counter) or "exhausted" (CC_ORDER_CHECK_RETRY_ATTEMPTS consecutive transient failures spent, or the